-In the Mid-Term Sustainability Targets as part of 2024 Medium-Term Management Plan, the numerical target of women in managerial posts was set to 8.1% or greater and initiatives to achieve that are underway.
+In the Mid-Term Sustainability Targets as part of 2024 Medium-Term Management Plan, the numerical target of women in managerial posts was set to 8.1% or higher and initiatives to achieve that are underway (actual figures are indicated below).
+From 2025 to December 31, 2027, we have set a goal to achieve a 5% or higher ratio of women in upper management (supervisor level, at 3.7% as of December 31, 2024).
 In addition to a mentorship program with a focus on management-position promotions and participation of female employees, the Company organized Women's Conference 2020, a learning seminar targeted to young female employees to explore careers, job satisfaction and unconscious biases.
 In addition, the Company held seminars for management-level employees who have female subordinates and is actively promoting employee participation in internal and external training programs.
 Through these and other efforts, the Company is working to promote the active involvement of female employees to achieve its goals.